ats-tandjoeng7/Cryptocurrencies/README.md

 ## Part 1: Preprocessing the Data for PCA

 Using our knowledge of the Python Pandas and scikit-learn preprocessing libraries, we read in the csv data as a DataFrame, cleaned the data, filtered a few unrelated entries, reshaped the original dataset, and performed the standardization and scaling processes.
 The source code can be referred in [crypto_clustering.ipynb](./crypto_clustering.ipynb), which I used to efficiently accomplish the data cleaning and preprocessing steps.
-The cleaned data were later passed down to the principal component analysis step ([sklearn.decomposition.PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)), in which we optimized the dimension of our dataset.
+The cleaned data were later passed down to the principal component analysis step ([sklearn.decomposition.PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)), in which we optimized the dimensions of our dataset.

 ### Cleaning *crypto_df* DataFrame